Shelter Trust common interest group.

 Access: Referral by Keyworker.

-The Community Bank (Community Savings and Credit Ltd) was set up arising out of the International Year for the Eradication of Poverty in 1996, to help those on lower incomes gain access to basic banking services through a Credit Union type organisation.
+Community Savings and Credit Ltd) was set up arising out of the International Year for the Eradication of Poverty in 1996, to help those on lower incomes gain access to basic banking services through a Credit Union type organisation.

 i) To educate individuals, within common interest groups, on how to budget for their everyday requirements, manage their resources and give basic financial advice.